A unique twist on pesto, brilliantly hued carrot pesto added to your favorite pasta makes a nutritious and beautiful side dish.

 - Place the drained carrots in a blender and add the garlic, vinegar, and oil.
 Puree until very smooth.
 Season generously with salt.

 - Bring the pot of water back to a boil and add the pasta.
 Cook just to al dente (a few minutes short of the manufacturer’s directions).
-When the pasta is cooked, drain and return it to the empty pot.
+When the pasta is cooked, reserve a half cup of cooking water, drain and return the pasta to the empty pot.
 Add the carrot pesto and toss to coat.
+Add reserved cooking water if necessary to create a sauce.

 - Transfer the past to a serving platter, garnish with edible flowers and chives, if desired, and serve hot.